aerni/statamic-apple-news/README.md

 This will publish a new template to `app/AppleNews/{name}.php`.

 ### Customizing a template
 Each template consists of a set of methods to configure your articles.
-They are powered by the excellent [AppleNewsAPI](https://github.com/chapter-three/AppleNewsAPI) library that lets you define your article's layout, components, styles, etc. Make sure to have a [look at the source](https://github.com/chapter-three/AppleNewsAPI/tree/master/src/Document) to get an idea of the classes and methods available to you.
+They are powered by the excellent [AppleNewsAPI](https://github.com/chapter-three/AppleNewsAPI) library that lets you define your article's layout, components, styles, etc. Make sure to [take a look at the source](https://github.com/chapter-three/AppleNewsAPI/tree/master/src/Document) to get an idea of the classes and methods available to you.

 ## Previewing an article